listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

 In this exercise, we're going to focus on the approval flow for our human-in-the-loop setup.
-We'll spend most of our time in the front end, with the exception of the first to-do.
+We'll spend most of our time in the front end, with the exception of the first TODO.

 ## The `action-decision` Part